-- Fruit Juice: It’s LOADED with sugar, even the “100% natural” stuff.
-(Seriously, a candy-bar is probably healthier).
+- Fruit Juice: They load that stuff up with sugar, even the 100% natural stuff.
+(Seriously, a candy bar is probably healthier).

-- Vegetable Juice: When you juice a vegetable, the healthy part is removed (the fiber) the the sugars are basically what’s left behind.
-You end up drinking ultra concentrated sugar-juice, and again, a candy bar would probably be healthier.
-I know a lot of people who like to start their day with a “healthy” dose of vegetable juice from their juicer.
+- Vegetable Juice: Juicing a vegetable removes the healthy part (the fiber) and only the sugars are basically what’s left behind.
+You end up drinking ultra-concentrated sugar juice, and again, a candy bar would probably be healthier.
+I know a lot of people who start their day with a healthy dose of vegetable juice from their juicer.
 Most of them are fat.

-- Bagels: Did you know that a typical bagels has TWICE as many calories as a donut?
-And to make matters worse, they’re DENSELY packed with the bad kind of carbs.
+- Bagels: Did you know that a typical bagel has TWICE as many calories as a donut?
+It’s like bagel makers have a vendetta to pack as many bad carbs as they can into those tasty rings.
 Add the cream cheese and bagels become one of the worst junk-foods you can eat.

 - Granola Bars: The food industry uses the term “Granola Bar” to sell you a candy bar and make you think it’s healthy.
-Unless they’re the super gross kind that nobody actually likes to eat, almost all granola bars are packed with sugar.
+Manufacturers pack granola bars with sugar unless they’re the super gross kind that nobody actually likes to eat.

-- Rice Cakes: Yes, they are low in fat and calories (bonus!) but they don’t actually have any real nutritional value, either.
-The flavored versions (the only ones a real human can stand to eat) are loaded with artificial sweeteners, colors, etc. It’s probably a bit of a stretch to call these “food”.
+- Rice Cakes: Yes, they are low in fat and calories (bonus) but they don’t actually have any real nutritional value either.
+The flavored versions (the only ones a real human can stand to eat) are loaded with artificial sweeteners, colors, etc. It’s probably a bit of a stretch to call them food.

 - Frozen Yogurt: While it might not have as much fat as ice cream (And that IS a bonus) it’s got just as much sugar.

 - Gatorade and Vitamin Water: Both drinks claim to be ideal for athletes, a can of soda has roughly the same nutritional value and sugar content.
-Earlier this year, the makers of Vitamin Water (Coca-Cola) were sued for making false claims that it was healthy.
-Guess how Coke’s lawyers decided to defend themselves: “.. no consumer could reasonably be misled into thinking Vitamin Water was a healthy beverage.”
+Earlier this year, someone sued the makers of Vitamin Water (Coca-Cola) for making false claims that it was healthy.
+Guess how Coke’s lawyers decided to defend themselves: “no consumer could reasonably be misled into thinking Vitamin Water was a healthy beverage.”

-- Hummus: This one hurts me to write, because I love hummus.
+- Hummus: This one hurts me to write because I love hummus.
 However, it’s a calorie trap.
 Just two tablespoons pack 80 calories (2T doesn’t go very far when you’re dipping veggies in it).
-And if you eat a whole container of hummus thinking you’re eating “healthy”, you could be consuming upwards of 700 calories.
-(More than a McDonalds Big Mac!)
+And if you eat a whole container of hummus thinking you’re eating “healthy”, think again.
+You could be consuming upwards of 700 calories.
+(More than a McDonalds Big Mac.)

-- Salad: Not ALL salad, of course, but almost any salad served at a restaurant is LOADED with calories and fat.
-(That’s why they taste so good).
-It’s not uncommon for a typical dinner-salad at a chain restaurant to contain 80+ fat grams and 1,200+ calories, making “salad” one of the LEAST healthy options on the menu at most restaurants.
+- Salad: Not ALL salad, of course, but the chefs who make most restaurant salads load those things up with calories and fat.
+That’s why they taste so good.
+It’s not uncommon for a typical dinner-salad at a chain restaurant to contain 80+ fat grams and 1,200+ calories, making salad one of the LEAST healthy options on the menu at most restaurants.

-Bottom line?
-If you plan to lose weight, it needs to become second-nature to read nutrition labels, rather than relying on the packaging and messaging that the food industry is trying to sell you.
+If you plan to lose weight, it needs to become second-nature to read nutrition labels rather than relying on the packaging and messaging that the food industry is trying to sell you.

-I find that even in the “health food” aisle of the grocery store, very few things aren’t packed with sugar or the bad kind of carbs.
-I also find that most “healthy foods” are fairly dense from a calorie standpoint, and mislead you by telling you a “portion size” that no human would ever consume. (“3 chips” is not a portion size!!)
+They fool you in the health food aisle of the grocery store too.
+They pack sugar, the bad kind of carbs, into just about everything.
+I also find that most healthy-labeled foods are fairly dense from a calorie standpoint.
+They mislead you by allowing you a portion size that no human would ever consume.
+(3 chips is not a portion size.)